justnonamenoname/lifeticle/readme.md

 1) Not fundamental - it is possibly explained through other phenomena.
 2) Fundamental - it cannot be explained through other phenomena.

-If attempting to prove fundamentality, this is proving the impossibility of explanation, proving that no other phenomenon exists that makes qualia non-unique.
+Trying to prove fundamentality - is to prove the impossibility of explanation and that no other phenomenon exists that would make qualia non-unique.
-When proving non-fundamentality, it is enough to provide an example of an entity from which qualia may consist.
+To prove non-fundamentality, it is enough to provide an example of an entity from which qualia may consist.
 That is, the starting point is fundamentality.
 The search for an example of an entity is behind those who wish to attempt to prove that qualia are not fundamental and not unique.
+In the case of fundamentality, it is impossible to find such an example and prove non-fundamentality.
 If we assume that emergence can create qualia, then still, signals in the brain must converge at a single point through the method of generating qualia, otherwise, a binding problem arises, which makes the issue of emergence meaningless.
 <img src="https://github.com/justnonamenoname/lifeticle/blob/main/images/bind.png" width="400">